azizjava/WBCSystemUI/src/UIChanges.md

 1. In the Transaction List screen add Start date & End Date date controls next to Add New Transaction button - In Progress

    a.
-Default Start date is last 3 month and end Date is today's date
+Default Start date is last 3 month and end Date is today's date - In Progress

 2. Aziz has to modify the listTransaction API call. ( From date , To date and Sort by column Name) - Todo